WardBrian/stan-web-demo/DEVELOPMENT.md

 1. Install the [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html)
 2. Download a copy of [TinyStan](https://github.com/WardBrian/tinystan) (C-wrappers around Stan's C++ interfaces)
 3. Download a recent version of [Intel's oneTBB library](https://github.com/oneapi-src/oneTBB).
-At the time of writing, no released version will work with Stan and Emscripten, so commit `4a87ca1` or newer must be used.
-This is expected to be in the next release
-(either `2021.12.1` or `2021.13.0`)
+It must be at least version `2021.13.0`
 4. Build oneTBB with emscripten.
 The commands I used were
    ```shell
    $ mkdir build; cd build